anne-urai/lab_wiki/MeetingTemplate.md

 # Weekly / regular meetings

+_Note: if you feel like skipping the meeting, that's totally fine.
+If it's for scientific reasons (just discovered a bug in my code, model is still running on the cluster) let me know.
+If it's for personal reasons, you of course don't have to tell me the specifics._

+## Template to fill out before meeting
 For our regular supervision meetings, we'll use the template below (feel free to adapt it to your needs, or give me feedback).
 It was adapted from [Tomas Knapen's lab wiki](https://github.com/tknapen/tknapen.github.io/wiki/Meeting-template), who in turn got it from Martin Hebart.

 Fill it in before our meeting, and send it to Anne by email (just in the body of the text) with title _'Weekly summary [date]'_.

-_Note: if you feel like skipping the meeting, that's totally fine.
-If it's for scientific reasons (just discovered a bug in my code, model is still running on the cluster) let me know.
-If it's for personal reasons, you of course don't have to tell me the specifics._
+If you have a better idea for keeping track (a shared living document?
+Teams channel?), I'm happy to explore!

 ### Current state of wellbeing
 Motivation is pretty good / I'm demotivated because... / I have fun working on ... / Still trying to get over the paper rejection... / I'm struggling with ... / I'm bored / Insecure

 ### Past work
 Describe the progress of the past week (or period since we last met), including longer descriptions (text, figures, code).
-Ideally, code + figures live in a shared GitHub repo or other document where I can browse them before we meet.
+Ideally, code + figures live in a shared GitHub repo or other document where I can look at them before we meet.

 - Done, as planned
 - Done, with some changes, due to ...